openfaas/faas/README.md

 **CLI walk-through**

+Once you [have set up OpenFaaS](https://github.com/alexellis/faas#get-started-with-openfaas) you can follow these instructions:

 Let's have a quick look at an example function `url-ping` which connects to a remote web server and returns the HTTP code from the response.
 It's written in Python.

 ```python